schleuder/schleuder/CONTRIBUTING.md

 To contribute please follow this workflow:

 1. Talk to us!
 E.g. create an issue about your idea or problem.
-2. Fork the repository and work in a meaningful named branch that is based off of our "master".
+2. Fork the repository and work in a meaningful named branch that is based off of our "main".
 3. Enable CI: In your fork, go to Settings -> CI / CD -> Expand next to Runners settings -> Enable shared Runners.
 4. Commit in rather small chunks but don't split depending code across commits.
 Please write sensible commit messages.
 5. Please add tests for your feature or bugfix.